anju0001/pikvm-hat/README.md

 ## License

 Free for **non-commercial** use only.
 If you want to use this commercially or sell this PCB, you **must** contact me first for clarification of terms!
+In this case write an email to info@aj.de